tiwinie/Neural-Emulation-of-Mass-Flow-Runout/README.md

 # Neural Emulation of Mass Flow Runout

 This repository extends the work of Nava, Chen & Van Wyk de Vries (2025), which introduced a neural network-based emulator for landslide runout prediction as a fast surrogate for physics-based simulation.
 The original authors released their dataset and core architecture code but no training pipeline.
-This repository adds a complete, reproducible training pipeline built from scratch, along with bug fixes, evaluation results, and an applied case study.
+This repository adds a complete, reproducible training pipeline built from scratch, and evaluation results.

 ## What's in this repo